All Apologies: Kurt Cobain 10 Years On

 All Apologies: Kurt Cobain 10 Years On is a 2006 documentary about Kurt Cobain who was the lead singer and guitarist of American rock band Nirvana.
 The documentary takes its name from the Nirvana song "All Apologies".

 Synopsis

 The film documents the downward spiral and isolation of Nirvana band leader Kurt Cobain and his death in April, 1994.
 It features interviews with Kurt Cobain and Nirvana band members Chad Channing, Krist Novoselic, Dave Grohl, British journalists Terry Christian, Steve Sutherland (NME) and Keith Cameron (Mojo and Q), American journalist David Fricke, producer Jack Endino, Steve Diggle of Buzzcocks who toured with Nirvana in 1993-94, Cobain's former girl-friend Tracy Marander and his grandfather Leland Cobain.
 It was directed by Jon Brewer.

 Reception

 The documentary was watched by an audience of 30,000 when it debuted on Sky Arts in 2012.
-Rate Your Music has rated the documentary 2.81 out of 5.0 from 9 ratings.
-A review by Impulse Gamer stated that "The quality of the release is varying, being taken from multiple sources and it is interesting to note the attitude toward Nirvana, which differs from adulation through to anger at the death of Kurt and the general thoughts about the band".
+A review by Impulse Gamer stated, "The quality of the release is varying, being taken from multiple sources and the attitude toward Nirvana, which differs from adulation through to anger at the death of Kurt and the general thoughts about the band".